-The City shall provide employee and family health insurance for all full time continuous salaried employees within the bargaining unit, subject to the limitation that no such monthly funding by the City shall exceed \$1,175 per month.
+The City shall provide employee and family health insurance for all existing full-time continuous salaried employees within the bargaining group, subject to limitation that no such monthly funding by the City shall exceed \$1,175 per month and \$542.31 per pay period rounded.
+No change to use of funds.